 One of the cutest features on the X-A3 is the Toy Camera mode; I’ve always wanted to try it out.
 It enables you to take photos that look like they were taken by a vintage toy camera.
 This mode brightens the center and darkens the edges of the photograph, bringing your eye to the subject in the center.
 It’s a great little feature, and we love it.

-This time of year is filled with the twinkling of holidays lights.
-People have decked their homes and yards with colorful lights, decorations and ornaments.
+This time of year is filled with the twinkling of holiday lights.
+People have decked their homes and yards with colorful lights, decorations, and ornaments.
 Some yards are so elaborate that it takes them months to set up.
 I snapped this Christmas train image in Night mode.
 It’s for shooting in low light situations and sets your camera to use a longer shutter speed to help capture details of the background but it also fires off a flash to illuminate the foreground.
 All Aboard for the North Pole!

 Sunset photos are some of the prettiest captures.
-The sunset mode seizes the bold colors, dramatic light and unique landscape as the sun sets.
+The sunset mode seizes the bold colors, dramatic light, and unique landscape as the sunsets.
 A prairie landscape never looked so beautiful.
 This was an effortless capture, I just put the camera is sunset mode and snapped my photo.